-Since many civil disobedience arrestees in the United States avoid jail time, with the charge stricken if they stay out of trouble for a set time period, the police can make arrests and time spent in criminal justice facilities an unpleasant experience.
+Since many CD arrestees in the U.S. avoid jail time, with the "arrest" stricken if they stay out of trouble for a few months, the police can make the actual arrest and time in the "holding pen" a fairly unpleasant experience.
 Groups have responded to such down time as an opportunity to hold training sessions and sing alongs while waiting to be released.

-How-to Resources for Civil Disobedience
+How-to Resources for civil disobedience

 There are many books and manuals on the theory and practice of civil disobedience.
 One of the best know theoreticians is Gene Sharp, who has been called the "dictator slayer," and the "Machiavelli of nonviolence."
 Sharp sought to "correct common misconceptions about nonviolent action: that people have to be pacifists or saints to undertake it, that strategic nonviolence somehow involves avoiding conflict, and that it can only be used in democracies.
-He set out to show that nonviolent action is "a technique of struggle involving the use of psychological, social, economic, and political power," and that it can be used even against viciously repressive regimes."
-"How to Start a Revolution" is a 2011 documentary about his theories.
+He set out to show that nonviolent action is "a technique of struggle involving the use of psychological, social, economic, and political power," and that it can be used even against viciously repressive regimes."831 "How to Start a Revolution" is a 2011 documentary about his theories.832

-ACT UP, which used civil disobedience to force an adequate public health response to the AIDS crisis, has a manual for civil disobedience, which it developed from the Handbook for NonViolent Action by the War Resisters League.
-"The purpose of training is for participants to form a common understanding of the use of nonviolence," it says.
-"It provides a forum to share ideas about nonviolence, oppression, fears, and feelings.
+ACT UP, which used civil disobedience to force an adequate public health response to the AIDS crisis, has a manual for CD, which it developed from the Handbook for NonViolent Action by the War Resisters League.
+"The purpose of training is for participants to form a common understanding of the use of nonviolence.
+It provides a forum to share ideas about nonviolence, oppression, fears, and feelings.
 It allows people to meet and build solidarity with each other and provides an opportunity to form affinity groups.
 It helps people to decide whether they will participate in an action.
-Through role playing, people learn what to expect from police, officials, other people in the action and themselves."
-863 https://actupny.org/documents/CDdocuments/ACTUP_CivilDisobedience.pdf https://en.wikipedia.org/wiki/How_to_Start_a_Revolution how to use those principle to guide your efforts," they say.
-"Unlike other direct action trainings that assume an action ends at the point of arrest, our trainings are designed from the beginning to help activists strategize actions that extend into successful courtroom confrontation and long-term campaigns."
-864
+Through role playing, people learn what to expect from police, officials, other people in the action and themselves."833 (below - I was arrested in Nov.
+2019 at the blockade of the Cricket Valley gas plant in Dover, NY)